ozlmulg/my-dev-notes/docs/kubernetes/kubernetes-objects/label-selector-annotation.md

     hddtype: ssd
 ```

-> **Note:** We can add the `hddtype: ssd` label to the single node in the minikube cluster.
-After adding this label, the Pod above will transition from "Pending" state to "Running" state.
+**Implementation:** Add the `hddtype: ssd` label to the single node in the minikube cluster.
+After adding this label,
+the Pod above will transition from "Pending" state to "Running" state.
 (Because it found the node it was looking for 😊)

 ```shell
 kubectl label nodes minikube hddtype=ssd